mohamed-chs/chatgpt-history-export-to-md/README.md

 [This is how you can export your ChatGPT history and data](https://help.openai.com/en/articles/7260999-how-do-i-export-my-chatgpt-history-and-data).

-The script is set up to automatically look for the most recent ZIP file in your 'Downloads' folder (in `~/Downloads/`), and it will look for the `conversations.json` file in it.
-However, you can specify a different file or location if necessary (should be a folder that contains `conversations.json`).
+The script is set up to automatically look for the most recent ZIP file in your 'Downloads' folder (in `~/Downloads/`), but you can specify a different file or location if necessary.

-#### Step 6: Running the Script 🏃‍♂️
+#### Step 5: Running the Script 🏃‍♂️

 In the terminal or command prompt, run the script using the following command: